-The fair value of other current financial assets, cash and cash equivalents, trade receivables, trade payables, short-term borrowings and other financial liabilities
+The fair value of other current financial assets, cash and cash equivalents, trade receivables, trade payables, short-term borrowings and other financial liabilities approximate the carrying amounts because of the short term nature of these financial instruments.

-The amortized cost using effective interest rate (EIR) of non-current financial assets consisting of security and term deposits and of non-current financial liabilities consisting of horrowings and security deposit received are not significantly different from the carrying amount For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the fair values.
+The amortized cost using effective interest rate (EIR) of non-current financial assets consisting of security and term deposits and of non current financial liabilities consisting of borrowings and security deposit received are not significantly different from the carrying amount.

+For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the fair values.